+- Mode of action

 - Typical concentration used

 - Uses in the laboratory

 - Advantages

 - Limitations/Disadvantages

 In your groups, please spend 10 minutes to review the resource material provided.
 Complete the table in your student guide and be prepared to report to the class.